 - Visit our properties on a regular basis and report what you see, both the good and the bad.

-- Give us your suggestions for how we can better manage our lands.
+- Give us your suggestions on how we can better manage our lands.

 - Do minor repairs such as posting and replacing CDLT signs, picking up litter, mapping weeds.